 trying to do it all • always on edge • always tired • on the edge of a breakdown instead of a breakthrough • physical symptoms: headaches, neck and shoulder pain, upset stomach, lack of appetite, “stress eating”, difficulty sleeping

 Stress is a normal life experience, but if you’re feeling so overwhelmed that you’re on the verge of breaking down, or finding that stress is hindering your day-to-day life, you need help managing it.
 We’re here to provide both practical techniques and personal support to help you control your stress and reclaim your life.

-feeling disconnected • no one really “gets” you • lack of affection/intimacy • lack of communication • putting on a facade to make relationship work instead of living authentically • toxic friendships • a pattern of picking the “wrong guy” • premarital counseling • difficulty resolving conflicts
+feeling disconnected • no one really “gets” you • lack of affection/intimacy • lack of communication • putting on a facade to make relationship work instead of living authentically • toxic friendships • a pattern of picking the “wrong guy/wrong girl” • premarital counseling • difficulty resolving conflicts

 Relationships can be difficult.
 But if you’re dealing with a toxic person, struggling to connect with others, or consistently finding yourself in problem situations, you may need some tools to help better navigate your relationships.
 We also offer premarital counseling to proactively address common marital struggles and lay the groundwork for a successful marriage.

 death of a loved one • loss of a job • loss of a relationship/break-up • loss of a home • loss of dream • loss of good health • “empty nest syndrome” • loss of financial security • graduation from college/high school (loss of peer group)